 To get the names of all users logged in to the whole array, use array who.
-To learn the names of users logged in to a particular node, for example tokyo, use -1 and -s, as in the following example:
+To learn the names of users logged in to a particular node, for example tokyo, use -1 and -s, as in the following example.
+(The example has been edited for brevity and security.)

+'''

-homegrown n 180% array -s tokyo -l who
+homegrown 180% array -s tokyo -l who

 joecd tokyo frummage.eng.sgi -tcsh

 joecd tokyo frummage.eng.sgi -tcsh

 benf tokyo einstein.ued.sgi. /bin/tcsh

 yohn tokyo rayleigh.eng.sg vi +153 fs/procfs/prd

-•••
+...

+'''